smartloli/hive-cube/README.md

 # Hive Cube

-This is an monitor system and monitor your kafka clusters, and visual consumer thread,offsets,owners etc.
+This is a data export platform based on hive.
+At the same time, it also integrates the functions of Hadoop cluster resource monitoring management, as well as the query function of MySQL, HBase and other storage media.

-When you install [Kafka Eagle](http://download.smartloli.org/), you can see the current consumer group,for each group the topics that they are consuming and the offsets, lag, logsize position of the group in each topic.
-This is useful to understand how fast you are consuming from a message queue and how quick the message queue is increase.
-This will help you debuging kafka producers and consumers or just to have an idea of what is going on in your system.
+When you install [Hive Cube](http://download.smartloli.org/), you can write hive SQL in accordance with your business logic, and submit tasks to Hadoop cluster computing, and you can export the results of calculations.
+At the same time, we can monitor and manage the resources consumed by the task in the process of operation.
+In addition, you can modify, delete, or set the task to be a scheduled task.
+This helps facilitate the export of the data we need.
+At the same time, it also allows us to view the health status of the cluster and the consumption of resources at any time.

-The system shows the trend of consumer and producer trends on the same day, so you can see what happened that day.
+The system can use SQL to filter data from HBase quickly through rowkey conditional filtering to get the data we want.

-Here are a few Kafka Eagle system screenshots:
+Here are a few Hive Cube system screenshots:

 # List of Consumer Groups & Active Group Graph
 ![Consumer & Active Graph](https://ke.smartloli.org/res/consumer@2x.png)